 Michael falls in love

-Upon his return, Michael assumes command of the family, with his father now content to merely advise his youngest son.
+After Michael marries Kay the next year, he assumes command of the family—his father is now content to merely advise his youngest son.
 Michael promises Kay that he will make the business legitimate within five years.
 To that end, Michael insists Hagen relocate to Las Vegas, and relinquish his role to Vito.
-Tom is hurt by the demotion but Michael and Vito explain that Tom is not a “wartime consigliore” and that Tom should have no part in what will happen in the coming battles with rival families.
+The demotion hurts Tom, but Michael and Vito explain that Tom is not a “wartime consigliore”.
+He should have no part in what will happen in the coming battles with rival families.
 When Michael travels to Las Vegas to buy out Greene’s stake in the family’s casinos, Greene derides the Corleones as a fading power.
 To add injury to insult, Michael sees Fredo falling under Greene’s sway.

 The end for Vito

 Vito collapses and dies in his garden while playing with Michael’s son, Anthony.
 At the funeral, Vito’s trusted lieutenant Salvatore Tessio (Abe Vigoda) arranges a meeting between Michael and Don Barzini, signaling to Michael the treachery that Vito had previously warned of.
 They set the meeting for the same day as the christening of Connie’s son.
 The film shows as the christening proceeds, Corleone assassins, acting on Michael’s orders, murder the other New York dons and Moe Greene.
 At the same time, Tom tells Tessio that Michael is aware of his betrayal, and they take him away to meet his maker.